Four Square (supermarket): Four Square Man

 The Four Square Man, also known as Cheeky Charlie or Mr. 4, is the mascot of Four Square.
 It was created in the 1950s by the advertising department of Foodstuffs.
-Initially only appearing in newspapers and posters, it later made appearance in every Four Square store.
+Initially only appearing in newspapers and posters, it later made appearances in every Four Square store.

 Since the 1980s, the Four Square Man has been designed by Dick Frizzell.
 He did photo essays about various objects and shops, such as his local butcher, baker, panel beater, and the Four Square in Kingsland.
 Frizzell made billboards with him as the Four Square Man, which lead Foodstuffs to contact him with intellectual property concerns.
 Foodstuffs later commissioned Frizzel to paint the character, and he would receive a copyright commission despite the fact that Frizzell did not invent the character.